Information Set Decoding in the Lee Metric with Applications to Cryptography: Applications: code-based cryptosystems over

 For the decryption one computes

-Since $\text{wt}_L(P^Tx^T) \leq t$ we can use the decoding algorithm of the code to recover $P^Tx^T$ and hence the message $x$.
+Since $\text{wt}_L(P x^{\top}) \leq t$ we can use the decoding algorithm of the code to recover $P x^{\top}$ and hence the message $x$.

-\subsection{Key Size}
+\subsection{Key size}

 To determine the key size we need to count the number of non-prescribed entries of the public generator matrix.
 For this we assume that the generator matrix is published in quaternary systematic form as in \eqref{gen}.

-Note that one could also publish a generator matrix whose size does not match the size of its systematic form in \eqref{gen}.
-For simplicity however, we assume that the sizes of the published matrices match the sizes of their systematic forms.
-This allows us to compute the size of the generator matrix in the form \eqref{gen}, or equivalently the size of the parity check matrix in the form \eqref{parity}.
-The size of the public key, given by the non-prescribed parts of either the generator or the parity check matrix, is
+This allows us to compute the size of the generator matrix in the form \eqref{gen}, or equivalently the size of the parity check matrix in the form \eqref{parity}. \begin{theorem} The size of the public key, given by the non-prescribed parts of either the generator matrix \eqref{gen} or the parity check matrix \eqref{parity}, is